AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

 ## Loading our own routines

 Every data processing workflow requires its own scripts or functions to run.
-In this example, they are included in the *codes* directory and sourced during the preparation of this document.
+In this example, they are included in the `code.dir` (*code*) directory and sourced during the preparation of this document.
 I have included output below to show these codes being called.

 ``` r
 # source these functions